AbhishekMankame/system-design-learning/README.md

 ### Key concepts of HLD:

 - System: A system is a collection of components working together to perform a specific function.
+For example Facebook is a system that lets people connect and share